Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

-The Saint-Laurent district and borough is among the villages whose origins go way back to the Nouvelle France.
-The territory became a municipality in 1893 and has experienced a continuous growth ever since.
+The Saint-Laurent district and borough is among the villages whose origins go way back to the Nouvelle-France.

 At the beginning of the 20th century, the area was still a small community gathered around an institutional centre.
 Today it's a dynamic multi-ethnic borough and the largest in Montreal.